vapor/blog/Content/posts/security-advisory-GHSA-3mwq-h3g6-ffhm.md

 author: Tim
 authorImageURL: /author-images/tim.jpg
 ---
-# Vapor Error Handing Security Vulnerability
+# Vapor HTTP Error Handling Security Vulnerability

 We've just released [Vapor 4.84.2](https://github.com/vapor/vapor/releases/tag/4.84.2) which contains a fix for a security vulnerability in Vapor's error handling.
 An attacker could crash a Vapor application by sending invalid requests, such as a GET request with a body and `Content-Length` that was incorrect, which under certain scenarios could lead to a Denial of Service attack.
 This has been designated as CVE-2023-44386.